ICP-Y2/workshop-week-2-pkk8888/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
+When we provide 0 resistance then the bulb got damaged, when resistance is 1/2 kilo ohm then the LED light is glowing and when the resistance is 5 kilo ohm the light glow very dim.
+As resistance and current is indirectly propotional from this we observed that when the resistance of resistor is low then LED gets damaged since current flowing is high, when resistance is medium the LED glows since current flowing is also medium and when resistance is high LED glows dim since current flowing is low.

 ```